yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

 forum = 0
 +++

-Happy new year yuz-ers!
-We say goodbye to 2023 with several good changes, ranging from driver fixes to big memory savings, and quite a bit in between!
+Happy New Year, yuz-ers!
+We say goodbye to 2023 with several great changes, ranging from driver fixes to big memory savings, and quite a bit in between!
 Let’s go.

 <!--more-->

 ## Graphics changes and driver fixes

-No huge project in this area this time, but developers still solved big problems affecting both APIs.
-Let’s start with the most common and important of the two APIs, which is:

 ### Vulkan

 Drivers are fantastical creatures.
-They love to have major behavioural changes while still following the Vulkan specification–or more correctly for this issue, the SPIR-V specification.
+They love to exhibit major behavioural changes while still following the Vulkan specification — or more correctly for this issue, the SPIR-V specification.

 Such was the case with NVIDIA drivers.
 Since the release of the 540 branch back in September, users have reported sudden crashes when building specific shaders in games, the most common example being some cutscenes and scenarios in `Bayonetta 3`.
 However, the problem extended to many other games in unexpected places.